mui/material-ui/docs/src/pages/components/autocomplete/autocomplete-de.md

 ## `useAutocomplete`

-For advanced customization use cases, we expose a `useAutocomplete()` hook.
+For advanced customization use cases, we expose a headless `useAutocomplete()` hook.
 It accepts almost the same options as the Autocomplete component minus all the props related to the rendering of JSX.
 The Autocomplete component uses this hook internally.

 ```jsx
 import useAutocomplete from '@material-ui/core/useAutocomplete';